Radical candor, the short version

-At work and in our personal lives, our internal experiences and views are often not obvious to or expected by those around us.
-We feel angry when it’s not polite or appropriate.
+At work and in our personal lives, our internal experiences and views are often not obvious to those around us.
+We feel angry when it's not polite or appropriate.
 We oppose a decision that is widely supported.
-Or we have some facts that might disappoint or confuse.
+Or we have some knowledge that might disappoint or confuse others.

-Conventional wisdom tells us to conceal these parts of ourselves – to be “professional” or polite or to not say anything if we don’t have anything nice to say.
-We should hide our true feelings, because doing otherwise might unnecessarily rock the boat or expose ourselves to criticism and social isolation.
+Conventional wisdom tells us to conceal these parts of ourselves.
+We should hide our feelings because doing otherwise might expose us to criticism and social isolation.

-Such concealment can often help us get ahead in the short-term.
-We are seen as team players, easygoing, and rarely make people feel challenged or uncomfortable.
-But there are also often high costs to concealing ourselves in this way.
+Such concealment can help us in the short term.
+We are seen as team players, easygoing, and rarely make people feel uncomfortable.
+But there are also often high costs.
 We blunt our creativity and therefore our passion and drive.
-We are forced to accept outcomes that we don’t agree with.
-Our organizations aren’t exposed to viewpoints that might ultimately be critical to their success.
-They move forward with decisions that may be not truly supported by those tasked with implementing them.
+We are forced to accept outcomes that we don't agree with.
+Our organizations aren't exposed to viewpoints that might be critical to their success.
+They move forward with decisions that are not supported by those tasked with implementing them.

 Radical candor is the practice of revealing our whole selves to others – engaging authentically, directly, and with vulnerability.
-It has emerged as a popular concept in many organizations over the last few years – enough so to get parodied on a episode of HBO’s Silicon Valley.
-At it’s core, it’s about choosing to reveal ourselves respectfully and authentically rather than conceal and manipulate.
-It’s also about letting go of controlling situations or needing to be right.
-Rather, with radical candor, you are authentic to your viewpoint while acknowledging its just one of many.
+It has emerged as a popular concept over the last few years, enough so to get parodied on HBO's Silicon Valley.
+It's about choosing to reveal ourselves respectfully and authentically rather than concealing and manipulating.
+It's about letting go of controlling situations or needing to be right.
+With radical candor, you are authentic to your viewpoint while acknowledging it's just one of many.

 Candor might be revealing to a boss that something they said made you feel uncomfortable.
-It might be acknowledging that a new business strategy makes you feel scared and concerned about the company’s future.
-It might be sharing that you aren’t really doing fine today, something in your personal life is troubling and distracting you.
+It might be acknowledging that you are considered about a new business strategy.
+It might be sharing that you aren't really doing fine today.

 Some use the concept of radical candor to justify being overly blunt, aggressive, and toxic.
-They say whatever comes to mind without considering how it might be received and say that they are just practicing candor.
-This isn’t candor.
-You can’t truly practice candor without caring for others.
-Candor is about connecting ourselves to other.
+They say whatever comes to mind without considering how it might be received.
+This isn't candor.
+You can't truly practice candor without caring for others.
+Candor is about connecting ourselves to others.
 Without caring and sensitivity, candor becomes destructive aggression.

-Imagine a world when you know what others truly think and feel and others know what you yearn for and are scared of.
-Imagine what you could accomplish together when everything is out on the table, everyone is fully seen and heard, and everything is up for discussion and consideration.
+Imagine a world when you know what others think and feel and others know what you yearn for and are scared of.
+Imagine what you could accomplish together when everything is out on the table, everyone is seen and heard, and everything is up for discussion.
 That is radical candor.